stravandroid/MATH/gpe de lecture 2020.md

 The theme of both books is the interplay between geometry and number theory.

+We will spend 4 weeks on each of the first 3 chapters of Conway:

+- Peut-on voir les valeurs d’une  formes quadratiques ?
+- Peut-on entendre la forme d'un réseau?
+- ... et pouvez-vous sentir sa forme?

+## References for background reading

+(I'll do this tomorrow)

 Follow the blue arrows -> for a reference.